Photography: Master Your Camera - Master Your Creativity

 - You will need a computer to view and compare the photos you will be taking during this course.

 - You will need to know how to view the metadata of your photos.
 There are many programs and apps that will let you do this (too many to show you on each one.)

 - A tripod will be helpful, but is not essential

-The videos are full of footage of me working, photographs we've taken, graphic overlays and animations all demonstrating what I am teaching.
-There's pages and pages of .pdf files accompanying the lessons with further information and assignments designed to help you put put it all into practice and gain experience.
-There's also a number of quizzes throughout the course so you can easily asses your own progress.
-And if you have questions, just ask me in the ask me in the Q&A section of the course.
+The videos are full of footage of me working, photographs we've taken, graphic overlays, and animations all demonstrating what I am teaching.
+There are pages and pages of .pdf files accompanying the lessons with further information and assignments designed to help you put it all into practice and gain experience.
+There's also a number of quizzes throughout the course so you can easily assess your own progress.
+And if you have questions, just ask me in the Q&A section of the course.